 Jennifer Abel started diving at age 5.
 Her parents insisted their children practice a sport and she chose diving, following in her brother’s footsteps.

 She competed at her very first diving competition at age 6 and never looked back since then.
-In 2008, she surprised everyone by finishing second at the Olympic Trials and earning a spot on Team Canada.
-At 16, she became one of the youngest divers in Canadian history to represent the country at the Olympic Games and was the youngest member of the Canadian delegation in Beijing.
+In 2008, she surprised everyone by finishing second at the Olympic Trials and earned a spot on Team Canada.
+At 16, she became one of the youngest divers in Canadian history to represent the country at the Olympic Games.

 Four years later, Jennifer made history once again by winning an Olympic bronze medal alongside her 3m synchro partner and diving legend Emilie Heymans.
 With their bronze medal, they became the first Canadians to win a medal at the 2012 Olympics in London.